-The range of endocrine surgery at the Pyramid Clinic includes surgery of the thyroid, parathyroid and adrenal glands.
-Complex findings are discussed with specialists in endocrinology, taking an interdisciplinary approach, and indications are determined together.
+The range of endocrine surgery at the Pyramid Clinic includes thyroid, parathyroid and adrenal gland surgery.
+Complex findings are discussed with specialists in endocrinology, taking an interdisciplinary approach, and indications are assessed together.

 The thyroid gland is located below the larynx and surrounds the trachea.
 This small, butterfly-shaped organ fulfils a vital role, being responsible for the production, storage and release of thyroid hormones.
 These hormones regulate numerous metabolic processes as well as the energy balance of the body’s cells.
 If half the thyroid gland needs to be removed (hemithyroidectomy), the body’s supply of thyroid hormones is in most cases provided by the remaining half.
 Removal of the whole thyroid gland requires the use of hormone replacement therapy.